 - The words 'data list list' are an example of the DATA LIST command.
-See Section 8.4 [DATA LIST], page 63.
+See Section 8.5 [DATA LIST], page 64.
 It tells PSPP to prepare for reading data.
 The word 'list' intentionally appears twice.
 The first occurrence is part of the DATA LIST call, whilst the second tells PSPP that the data is to be read as free format data with one record per line. - The '/' character is important.
 It marks the start of the list of variables which you wish to define. - The text 'forename' is the name of the first variable, and '(A12)' says that the variable forename is a string variable and that its maximum length is 12 bytes.
 The second variable's name is specified by the text 'height'.
 Since no format is given, this variable has the default format.
+Normally the default format expects numeric data, which should be entered in the locale of the operating system.
+Thus, the example is correct for English locales and other locales which use a period ('.') as the decimal separator.
+However if you are using a system with a locale which uses the comma (',') as the decimal separator, then you should in the subsequent lines substitute '.' with ','.
+Alternatively, you could explicitly tell PSPP that the height variable is to be read using a period as its decimal separator by appending the text 'DOT8.3' after the word 'height'.
 For more information on data formats, see Section 6.7.4 [Input and Output Formats], page 32. - Normally, PSPP displays the prompt PSPP> whenever it's expecting a command.
 However, when it's expecting data, the prompt changes to data> so that you know to enter data and not a command. - At the end of every command there is a terminating '.' which tells PSPP that the end of a command has been encountered.
-You should not enter '.' when data is expected (ie. when the data> prompt is current) since it is appropriate only for terminating commands.
+You should not enter '.' when data is expected

+(ie. when the data> prompt is current) since it is appropriate only for terminating commands.